buehler/dotnet-operator-sdk/docs/docs/webhooks.md

 > result.
 > The async methods take precedence over the synchronous ones.

-The return value of the validation methods are `ValidationResult` objects.
+The return value of the validation methods are
+@"KubeOps.Operator.Webhooks.ValidationResult"
+objects.
 A result contains a boolean flag if the entity / operation is valid or not.
 It may contain additional warnings (if it is valid) that are presented to the user if the kubernetes api supports it.